oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/target_env.md

 #### `model_filters`

 This field specifies the filters to be applied to the resulting model.
-This follows the same format and rules as the [Model Filters]({{< relref "/reference/tool_configuration#model-filters" >}}) configuration.
+This follows the same format and rules as the [Model filters]({{< relref "/reference/tool_configuration#model-filters" >}}) configuration.
 The `discover` type should always be used here.

 The `@@TARGET_CONFIG_DIR@@` token can be used to indicate that the specified filter is in the same directory as the target configuration file.

 #### `variable_injectors`

 This field specifies the variable injectors to be applied to the resulting model.
-This follows the same format and rules as the [Variable Injectors]({{< relref "/userguide/tools/variable_injection.md" >}}) configuration.
+This follows the same format and rules as the [Variable injectors]({{< relref "/userguide/tools/variable_injection.md" >}}) configuration.

 #### `validation_method`